norlab-ulaval/trajectory-container-tools/README.md

 - Built for robotics and AI research workflows
 - Integration with common research tools (pandas, matplotlib, numpy, ROS2)
-- Reliable → TCT has decent codecoverage and is periodicaly tested in CI
+- Reliable → TCT as decent codecoverage and is periodicaly tested in CI

 ### ✅ **Data Validation**